mlhoggard/Environmental_Metagenomics/README.md

   * Placeholder; may be developed in future.
   * Should in principle be able to run into 2.Prokaryote_metagenomics_Binning and 3.Prokaryote_genomics; 4A.Viromics_WGS

-#### 2.Prokaryote_metagenomics_Binning
+### 2.Prokaryote_metagenomics_Binning

 Workflow for recovering metagenome-assembled genomes from trimmed, filtered, and assembled WGS sequencing data.
 This workflow picks up from the end of 1A above.

-#### 3.Prokaryote_genomics
+### 3.Prokaryote_genomics

-Workflow for processing prokaryote genome files (isolate genomes generated via 1C above, or metagenome-assembled genomes generated via steps 1A and 2 above) to generate genome statistics, taxonomy prediction, and gene prediction and annotation.
+Workflow for processing prokaryote genome files to generate genome statistics, taxonomy prediction, and gene prediction and annotation.
+This workflow picks up from the end of step 2 (having recovered metagenome-assembled genomes) OR 1C (Nanopore seqencing of isolate genomes) above.

-#### 4A.Viromics_WGS
+### 4A.Viromics_WGS

 Workflow for processing assembled environmental whole genome sequencing (WGS) data (Illumina HiSeq) for the study of DNA viruses, with a specific focus on phage (viruses infecting bacteria and archaea).
 This includes: identifying viral sequences; gene prediction and annotation; WGS and/or WTS read mapping to generate genome and/or transcriptome coverage profiles; taxonomy prediction; and (prokaryote) host prediction.
+This workflow picks up from the end of 1A OR 1C above.

-#### 4A.Viromics_WTS (WiP)
+### 4A.Viromics_WTS (WiP)

 In development: Workflow for processing environmental whole transcriptome sequencing (WTS) data (Illumina HiSeq) for the study of RNA viruses.
 This includes: assembly of trimmed and filtered RNAseq data; identifying RNA viral sequences; gene prediction and annotation.
+This workflow picks up from the end of 1B above.

 ----